Magnetohydrodynamic drag on an oscillating sphere in a rotating spherical cavity: Non-magnetic Stokes boundary-layer solution

 for the polar mode (for a no-slip outer boundary).
 Ignoring rotation effects, we also obtain

 for the equatorial modes.
-Here, $\boldsymbol{u}_\parallel$ and $\boldsymbol{u}_\parallel^{(o)}$ are the boundary-layer flow at the inner and outer boundary, respectively.
-In the top of figure \ref{fig:Stokes}, the boundary layer solution for the inner (left) and outer (right) are presented as dashed violet lines against the dotted orange \textsc{xshells} solution.
-They captures quite well the behaviour at the boundary, matching the value at the solid wall, but they decay to zero in the bulk.
+Here, $\boldsymbol{u}_\parallel$ and $\boldsymbol{u}_\parallel^{(o)}$ are the boundary-layer flow at the inner and outer boundaries, respectively.
+At the top of figure~\ref{fig:Stokes}, the boundary-layer solution for the inner (left) and outer (right) are presented as dashed purple lines against the orange-dotted \textsc{xshells} solution.
+They capture quite well the behaviour at the boundary, matching the value at the solid wall, but they decay to zero in the bulk.

 For the polar mode, the dimensional viscous force driven by the tangential stress is then